combattingbias/combattingbias.huygens.knaw.nl/docs/about/mission.md

 </div>

 ## Objectives
-In short, the objectives of the project are threefold:
+In short, the objectives of the project are the following:

 1. **Identify biases**: critically reflect on existing datasets and the dataset creation process.
 This leads to insights into what is disproportionately represented in datasets.
 2. **Mitigate biases**: develop guidelines to aid researchers in creating ethical and sustainable datasets through transparent, contextual and FAIR documentation.